 Some fans of Final Fantasy IV prefer Cecil as a Dark Knight and wish he stayed that way instead of becoming a Paladin.
 Statistically, Dark Knight Cecil is generally inferior to Paladin Cecil.
 Second, Cecil is no more badass as a Dark Knight (in fact, it's when he becomes a Paladin when he begins to gain confidence and retaliate against the enemy).
 Third, Evil Is Cool and Draco in Leather Pants don't even apply here since Cecil was never evil in the first place, just misguided.
 Finally, him staying as a Dark Knight is missing the point of the game; Cecil is The Atoner.
 The whole point is for him to change from what he was in his past and become a better person.
 This is not helped by Dissidia: Final Fantasy, in which Cecil wields both classes cheerfully, without much regard to the fact that in Final Fantasy IV, Cecil hated being a Dark Knight and it was portrayed as a self-destructive path that led to misery and pain.

 Fans who complain about the Squall and Rinoa romance of Final Fantasy VIII, saying that he should have got with Quistis when she offered the opportunity simply because she's Ms. Fanservice.
 Quistis's advances towards Squall were based entirely on her hopes of obtaining emotional support from a guy who's even more messed up than she is.
 As Squall points out, she's his teacher and it would be grossly unprofessional and unethical of her.
-Not to mention that it's later implied that their relationship would be akin to Brother-Sister Incest.
-This hasn't stopped some fans from pairing them.
+Not to mention that it's later implied that their relationship would be akin to Brother–Sister Incest.
+Technically, they aren't, so this hasn't stopped some fans from pairing them.

 Lightning of Final Fantasy XIII has a lot of fans for her tough, take-no-prisoners attitude and her tendency to punch people who piss her off.
 They seem to have missed the part where treating everyone around her as incompetent and/or worthless and berating even her sister for "lying" about turning into a l'Cie (something that no sane person would ever lie about) is not good for her or anyone else.
 Also, punching people doesn't fix anything and doesn't even make her feel that much better, which is why she gets Character Development to be a better friend.
 (And no, that doesn't mean she's not tough anymore.)